jedistev/PHPmysqlBootstrapLogin/README.md

 Create a Sample of Bootstrap login for localhost, it's for a pratice to learn how to use login.

 # IMPORTANT.
-PlEASE READ IT
+PLEASE READ IT
 It not recomment to use this login for Web online due to a security flaw on md5, I would recommmed to use sha512 or better cryption than md5 see more on http://php.net/manual/en/faq.passwords.php